bodrick/awesome/README.md

 *   [waydroid/waydroid](https://github.com/waydroid/waydroid) - Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 *   [cobbler/cobbler](https://github.com/cobbler/cobbler) - Cobbler is a versatile Linux deployment server
 *   [khuedoan/homelab](https://github.com/khuedoan/homelab) - Fully automated homelab from empty disk to running services with a single command.
-*   [cpacker/MemGPT](https://github.com/cpacker/MemGPT) - Building persistent LLM agents with long-term memory 📚🦙
+*   [cpacker/MemGPT](https://github.com/cpacker/MemGPT) - Create LLM agents with long-term memory and custom tools 📚🦙
 *   [microsoft/promptbase](https://github.com/microsoft/promptbase) - All things prompt engineering
 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
 *   [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites